-If a student leaves the program or fails to complete the program requirements for either the Vermont Law School JD degree or the Cergy Master I or Master II degree, the student will no longer be considered a dual-degree student.
+If a student leaves the program or fails to complete the program requirements for either the Vermont Law School JD degree or the

+Cergy Master I or Master II degree, the student will no longer be considered a dual-degree student.
 As a result, the student will be required to meet the residence requirements of regulation II.A.6. above.
 Credits earned at Cergy will not be transferred to the Vermont Law School transcript unless the student has earned a Cergy Master I or unless the credits may be transferred according to the usual rules applicable to transfer of foreign credits earned by participation in Vermont Law School study abroad programs.
-In advance of withdrawal, Vermont Law School students should consult with the Vermont Law School Office of Financial Aid to determine the impact of withdrawal on financial aid awards.
+In advance of withdrawal, Vermont Law School office of Financial Aid to determine the impact of withdrawal on financial aid awards.